AliceWonderMiscreations/SimpleCache/API.md

 * `protected $webappPrefix = 'DEFAULT_';`
   Most cache engine implementations for PHP do not provide any mechanism for namespacing the cache entries.
-When the above mentioned creates the obfuscated `key` to use with the cache engine, this gets added as a prefix to that hash, to provide namespace capabilities to this cache implementation.
+When the class creates the obfuscated `key` to use with the cache engine, this gets added as a prefix to that hash, to provide namespace capabilities to this cache implementation.
 Your class should allow setting of this property in the `__construct()` function.
 This abstract class provides a concrete method your class can use to allow a custom prefix to be set when the class is instantiated.

 * `protected $defaultSeconds = 0;`
   The default number of seconds for a cached `key => value` pair to be seen as